pizlonator/fil-c-website/source/optfil.md

 - Fil-C libraries are in `/opt/fil/lib`.

 - Programs compiled with Fil-C are in `/opt/fil/bin` and `/opt/fil/sbin`.
+This includes:
+    - GNU bash
+    - GNU coreutils
+    - GNU binutils
+    - Mg text editor
+    - Compression utilities
+    - OpenSSL library
+    - OpenSSH client and server.

 Additionally, `/opt/fil/bin/pkgconf` knows about the packages available in `/opt/fil`.